invent-framework/invent/docs/index.rst

 **The best place to start is by reading the** :doc:`tutorials`.
 If you want further support, then please
 `join our chat channel <https://gitter.im/pypercard/community>`_.
 We're a friendly bunch and welcome questions from beginners.
+If you're more experienced check out the :doc:`cheatsheet` for a quick summary of what's going on.

 A simple temperature conversion example application built with PyperCard is shown below.
 This only took just over